How Does Alcohol Affect Your Eyesight & Vision?

 Alcohol and Blurred Vision

 This can cause double vision or blurred vision, one of the most common alcohol eye problems.
-Blurred vision can be very unpleasant, or downright dangerous if you’re driving or operating heavy machinery.
+Blurred vision can be very unpleasant, or downright dangerous if you’re driving.

 Alcohol and Red Eyes